Lemon-Ricotta Dutch Baby

 Not included in your delivery

-Preheat oven to 425 degrees.
+• Adjust rack to middle position and preheat oven to 425 degrees.
 Allow ingredients to come to room temperature.
-Wash and dry produce.
-Zest and quarter lemon.
-Peel, halve, and core pears; dice into ½-inch pieces.
+Wash and dry produce. • Zest and quarter lemon.
+Peel, halve, and core pear; dice into ½-inch pieces.

-Meanwhile, in a large bowl, whisk together flour, ricotta, half the lemon zest, three eggs, ½ cup milk, 1 TBSP white sugar, and a pinch of salt until smooth.
-(Save remaining egg and milk for another use.)
+• Place 2 TBSP butter in a medium ovenproof pan.
+Once oven is preheated, place pan on middle rack; heat until butter melts and starts to bubble.
+TIP: Watch carefully to avoid burning. • Meanwhile, in a large bowl, whisk together ricotta, half the lemon zest, 1⁄3 cup flour, two eggs*, ¼ cup milk, 1 TBSP white sugar, and a pinch of salt until smooth (use all the lemon zest, all the flour, three eggs, and ½ cup milk for 4 servings).
+(Save any remaining egg and milk for another use.)

-Once butter melts, remove pan from oven and carefully swirl once to evenly coat bottom; pour in batter.
-Bake on middle rack until puffed and golden, 20-25 minutes.
+• Once butter has melted, remove pan from oven and carefully swirl to evenly coat bottom; pour in batter. • Bake on middle rack until puffed and golden, 20-25 minutes.

-In a small bowl, whisk together crème fraîche and 1 TBSP maple syrup (save the rest for serving).
+• In a small bowl, whisk together crème fraîche and 1 TBSP maple syrup (save the rest for serving).
+(Be sure to use a clean whisk.)

-Top dutch baby with pears, maple crème fraîche, and pecans.
+• Top Dutch baby with pear, maple crème fraîche, and pecans.
 Drizzle with remaining maple syrup.
 Serve directly from pan (or cut into wedges and divide between plates).